tranhelen/tranhelen/_drafts/2016-11-28-betterwriting.md

 **Use these words sparingly.** That, usually, actually, really, very, like, basically, essentially, just, kind of, practically, somewhat, sort of, simply.
 Is she *really nice* or *kind of*?
 No, she's nice.

-**Stop with the metaphors.** If your metaphor takes you the same amount of time to explain as your main topic, skip the metaphor.
-It's a technique which should be used only if you're writing a poetic piece or the topic is complex.
+**Stop with the analogies.** If your analogy takes you the same amount of time to explain as your main topic, skip it.
+It's a technique which should be used only if your topic is complex.

 **Read your work out loud.** Pay attention to how the sentences _sound_.
 Is there rhythm?
 Are there too many short sentences with awkward breaks?
 Would you ever _speak_ to anyone that way?